lincaolab/acs6121/docs/labs/la1/week2.md

 In this session you have learnt how to control the velocity and position of a robot from both the command-line (using ROS command-line tools) and from ROS Nodes by publishing correctly formatted messages to the `/cmd_vel` topic.

 You have also learnt about *Odometry*, which is published by our robot to the `/odom` topic.
 The odometry data tells us the current linear and angular velocities of our robot in relation to its 3 principal axes.
 In addition to this though, it also tells us where in physical space our robot is located and oriented, which is determined based on *dead-reckoning*.
-We'll talk more about dead-reckoning later on in the COM2009 lecture course, but for now though consider the following (based on what we've covered in this lab session):
+Consider the following (based on what we've covered in this lab session):

 * If odometry is derived from dead-reckoning, what information (sensor/actuator data) is used to do this?
 * Do you see any potential limitations of this?